iewnfod/CAIE_Code/man/cpc.md

 **cpc** [*FILE_PATHS*] [*OPTIONS*]

 # DESCRIPTION
-**cpc** is a simple interpreter for CAIE Pseudocode written in Python3.
-The language regulated by CAIE has a really retro grammar and even some grammar is not good for both developers and the interpreter.
-Thus, some unimportant grammars are changed in this interpreter.
+**cpc** is a simple interpreter for *C*AIE *P*seudo*c*ode written in Python3.
+The language regulated by CAIE has a really retro grammar and even some grammar will not benefit both developers and the interpreter.
+Thus, some unimportant grammars are changed in this interpreter and even some new grammars are added.
 For more detailed information about this, you may look at README or <https://github.com/iewnfod/CAIE_Code>.

 # OPTIONS
 **-gt**